My Getting Ready Routine as a Working Mom of Two (6 and 3)

 • I keep breakfast simple on school days.
 Big breakfasts are for weekends.

-• I do not add steps unless I can keep them every day.
+• I don’t add steps unless I can stick with them most days.
 Consistency is what makes mornings easier.